Retail Sales Consultant Tip: Make The First Sale Of The Day

 Have you ever heard the first crack of the bat at a baseball game?
-One that goes soaring into the outfield far enough to allow the hitter to get on base?
+One that soars into the outfield far enough to allow the hitter to get on base?

-It is a tremendous amount of energy released.
-And that’s just to get on base, the energy from an out-of-the-park home run is even more spectacular.
+It releases a tremendous amount of energy.
+And that’s to get on base; the energy from an out-of-the-park home run is even more spectacular.

 That first hit is crucially important because the team that gets the first hit usually wins the game.
-That hit is a confidence builder for the team.
+That hit builds the team's confidence.

 So it is with the first sale in your retail store.

-As a retail sales consultant, I’m often asked for best practices and one I discovered early in my retail career was that the best retailers, the best retail owners, the best retail managers were determined to make the first sale of the day.
+As a retail sales consultant, I’m often asked for best practices.
+Early in my retail career, I discovered that the best retailers, the best retail owners, and the best retail managers were determined to make the first sale of the day.

 They didn’t just wait for someone to come up to the counter and say, “I’ll take it;” they dropped everything to make that sale happen because they knew it would energize themselves and their crew.

-The Hindu have a word for it, Bohni.
+The Hindus have a word for it: Bohni.

 Bohni is based on the belief that the first sale of a day establishes the seller’s luck for subsequent transactions during the remainder of the day.

-When you walk in the door to your retail shop, turn on the lights and open for business, are you believing that the first sale of the day will be yours?
-And that it will happen in moments, not hours?
+When you walk in the door to your retail shop, turn on the lights, and open for business, do you believe the day's first sale will be yours?
+And will it happen in moments, not hours?

 Do you make that first sale of the day the first goal on your to-do list?